Friends We've Met Along the Way.....

 Terri and Bob create the most amazing jewelry from fusing colored glass.
 The jewelry simply "pops" in the sunlight and we enjoyed sharing our sunshine at Ironstone with them!
 What fun people.
 Be sure to read Terri's bio - she won an Olympic Bronze medal in swimming and, we discovered, is also a world-class yo-yoer!

 Thanks, Terri, for keeping us on-time!

-Sherry and Sandra own this wonderful quilt store in our home town of Manteca, CA. They have been a wonderful resource for us and have been so very supportive of Generation to Generation Heirlooms.
-They are the ones who gave us the idea for the Quilt Project Holders, which have turned out to be a customer favorite!
+Sheri, Susan and Julie own this wonderful quilt store in our home town of Manteca, CA. They have been a wonderful resource for us and have been so very supportive of Generation to Generation Heirlooms.
 We love seeing them at most every Quilt Show we attend and you will find us quite entertaining when we are next door to each other!
 Sandra (pictured above on the right) works in the shop and gets paid in fabric!
 What a deal!

-Thanks Sherry and Sandra for your wonderful smiles and your bountiful encouragement!
+Thanks for your wonderful smiles and your bountiful encouragement!

 Quilts of Honor